RKJenamani/CS-RRT/README.md

 # CS-RRT

-Open Sourced Code for paper: **Robotic Motion Planning using Learned Critical Sources and Local Sampling**
+Open sourced code for the paper **Robotic Motion Planning using Learned Critical Sources and Local Sampling** by Rajat Kumar Jenamani, Rahul Kumar, Parth Mall and Kushal Kedia of Indian Institute of Technology Kharagpur, submitted at MLPC @ ICRA 2020.